MohammedZweiri/ELEC0138-Group19-project-2024-2025/attacks/phishing/README.md

     ```
     cd attacks/phishing/phishing_website/frontend
     npm install
-    npm run dev
+    npm run dev -- --port 80 --host
     ```
-    For the frontend and open another terminal and run
+    For the backend system, open another terminal and run
     ```
     cd attacks/phishing/phishing_website/backend
-    python app.py
+    python backend.py
     ```
-    for the backend.

-3. If the user attempts to login, it will send a login request to phishing backend.
+3. If the user attempts to login, it will send a login request to phishing backend api.
     - Nothing will happen, however, the user's credential will be stored under a victim_info.txt file under attacks/phishing/backend.
     - Saved usernames and passwords can be tried to login in the real website later.